aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 """""""""""""""""""""""""""""""

 If parameter server is enabled, the container will launch a parameter server thread in each instance first then execute your training code.
-You can find more information on TensorFlow distributed training `here <https://www.tensorflow.org/deploy/distributed>`__.
+You can find more information on TensorFlow distributed training in `TensorFlow docs <https://www.tensorflow.org/deploy/distributed>`__.
 To enable parameter server training:

 .. code:: python